Information Security Engineer Jobs in USA with Visa Sponsorship

 Which visa types are available to Information Security Engineers seeking U.S. sponsorship?

-H-1B is the most common path and applies to all nationalities.
-Australians can use the E-3, which has no lottery and is easier to obtain.
+H-1B visa is the most common path and applies to all nationalities.
+Australians can use the E-3 visa, which has no lottery and is easier to obtain.
 Canadians and Mexicans may qualify under the TN visa if the role aligns with the computer systems analyst category.
 O-1A is available for engineers with demonstrated exceptional ability, such as published research, major certifications, or leadership in high-profile incident response programs.

 How do I find Information Security Engineer roles that sponsor visas?